-C. NCCI Code Specific Issues
+C. NCCI Procedure to Procedure (PTP) Edit Specific Issues

 1. HCPCS code M0064 describes a brief face-to-face office visit with a practitioner licensed to perform the service for the sole purpose of monitoring or changing drug prescriptions used in the treatment of psychiatric disorders.
 HCPCS code M0064 is not separately reportable with CPT codes 90785-90853 (psychiatric services).
+(HCPCS code M0064 was deleted January 1, 2015.)